pollinations/pollinations/README.md

 - ✅ PromptLibrary to have different variations of prompts for different use cases (@thecodacus)
 - ✅ Detect package.json and commands to auto install & run preview for folder and git import (@wonderwhy-er)
 - ✅ Selection tool to target changes visually (@emcconnell)
+- ✅ Detect terminal Errors and ask bolt to fix it (@thecodacus)
 - ⬜ **HIGH PRIORITY** - Prevent bolt from rewriting files as often (file locking and diffs)
 - ⬜ **HIGH PRIORITY** - Better prompting for smaller LLMs (code window sometimes doesn't start)
 - ⬜ **HIGH PRIORITY** - Run agents in the backend as opposed to a single model call